tscanlin/next-blog/README.md

 # next-blog

-Markdown based blog using next.js
+Markdown based blog using next.js.
+Also using [processmd](https://github.com/tscanlin/processmd) (disclaimer: another project of mine) to compile the markdown files and watch for changes.

 [![Mentioned in Awesome Next JS](https://awesome.re/mentioned-badge.svg)](https://github.com/unicodeveloper/awesome-nextjs)